Ship gun fire-control system: Mark 33 GFCS

 The Mark 33 GFCS was a power-driven fire control director, less advanced than the Mark 37.
 The Mark 33 GFCS used a Mark 10 Rangekeeper, analog fire-control computer.
 The entire rangekeeper was mounted in an open director rather than in a separate plotting room as in the RN HACS, or the later Mark 37 GFCS, and this made it difficult to upgrade the Mark 33 GFCS.
-It could compute firing solutions for targets moving at up to 320 knots, or 400 knots in a dive.
+It could compute firing solutions for targets moving at up to 320 kn, or 400 kn in a dive.
 Its installations started in the late 1930s on destroyers, cruisers and aircraft carriers with two Mark 33 directors mounted fore and aft of the island.
 They had no fire-control radar initially, and were aimed only by sight.
 After 1942, some of these directors were enclosed and had a Mark 4 fire-control radar added to the roof of the director, while others had a Mark 4 radar added over the open director.
 With the Mark 4 large aircraft at up to 40,000 yards could be targeted.
-It had less range against low-flying aircraft, and large surface ships had to be within 30,000 yards.
+It had less range against low-flying aircraft, and large surface ships had to be within 30000 yd.
 With radar, targets could be seen and hit accurately at night, and through weather.
 The Mark 33 and 37 systems used tachymetric target motion prediction.
 The USN never considered the Mark 33 to be a satisfactory system, but wartime production problems, and the added weight and space requirements of the Mark 37 precluded phasing out the Mark 33:

 Although superior to older equipment, the computing mechanisms within the range keeper ([Mark 10]) were too slow, both in reaching initial solutions on first picking up a target and in accommodating frequent changes in solution caused by target maneuvers.
 The [Mark 33] was thus distinctly inadequate, as indicated to some observers in simulated air attack exercises prior to hostilities.
 However, final recognition of the seriousness of the deficiency and initiation of replacement plans were delayed by the below decks space difficulty, mentioned in connection with the [Mark 28] replacement.
 Furthermore, priorities of replacements of older and less effective director systems in the crowded wartime production program were responsible for the fact the [Mark 33's] service was lengthened to the cessation of hostilities.

 The Mark 33 was used as the main director on some destroyers and as secondary battery / anti-aircraft director on larger ships (i.e. in the same role as the later Mark 37).
 The guns controlled by it were typically 5 inch weapons: the 5-inch/25 or 5-inch/38.